laminlabs/lamin-blog/docs/intro-to-laminr.md

 ## Disclosure

-Lamin engaged Tyler to illustrate a use case for LaminR.
+Lamin engaged Tyler to illustrate a simple introductory use case for LaminR.
 This blog post is the result of that engagement.